quickwit-oss/tantivy-cli/README.md

 ```

 After the wizard has finished, a `meta.json` should exist in `wikipedia-index/meta.json`.
-It is a fairly human readable JSON, so you may check its content.
+It is a fairly human readable JSON, so you can check its content.

 It contains two sections:
 - segments (currently empty, but we will change that soon)